 Original Tran ID – The original tran id of the other CR’s enrollment.
 (BGN06 of the 814_06).

-CRITICAL: The Comments field is technically optional; however, not providing the required information referenced in RMG Section 7.3.2(1) could result in a delay of issue resolution..
+CRITICAL: The Comments field is technically optional; however, not providing the required information referenced in RMG Section 7.3.2(1) could result in a delay of issue resolution.
 Please include any additional information in this box.

 Select OK to create the Inadvertent Losing MarkeTrak Issue.
 (Fig 2.1.3.3b)